On the essential dimension of coherent sheaves: Essential Dimension and Finite-Dimensional Algebras

-An upper bound for $\ed_k( \Mod_{A, 1/\deg A})$ is proved in \cite{ckm:07}.
-The arguments readily generalize to $\Mod_{A, r}$.
-For the convenience of the reader, we give the details here. \begin{proposition} If $A$ is a central simple $k$-algebra, and $0 < r < 1$, then
+In the case of a central simple $k$-algebra $A$, an upper bound for $\ed_k( \Mod_{A, 1/\deg A})$ is proved in \cite[\S1]{ckm:07}.
+We follow the argument and generalize it. \begin{proposition} If $A$ is a simple $k$-algebra, and $0 < r < 1$, then